From SHAPE OF SEAS, a biography of Deborah Love Matthiessen

 In the Pollock documentary, there is a lot of footage of those early parties, and the sweet little drafty places of Springs, and big beach picnics that went on until morning.
 The beautiful Patsy spoke of what it was like to choose a career in art or literature, in the America of her youth.
 She talked about the Hemmingway mystique, which was still very much in force.
 “There were nightly, drunken, large parties,” she said, and added, “since artists did have such a limp wristed image in the American view—that their manhood was threatened by doing something as delicate as creating art or writing a poem—they over compensated by being super macho.”
 She talks about train trips with Pollock into the city, each to see their therapists.
 At that time, Pollock had a great tangle of worries, his affair with Ruth Kligman in progress, his marriage to painter Lee Krasner in trouble.
 Patsy said his state of mind was “…extremely desperate.
 He felt that the art within him that he wanted to express was so difficult because he had to bring it up from his subconscious, which was in turmoil.”
 She added that she believed he couldn’t possibly maintain that state of intensity.
 He died not long after this, in a car crash where he was, as usual, very drunk and driving very fast.

 These were not pretty lives.
 They were agonized and messy.
-It was very, very hard work.
+It was hard work.
 There were no guarantees.
 Their families usually didn’t understand.
 Their immediate families were usually damaged due to neglect and obsession.
 The general culture was against them, or just indifferent.
 They were neither fashionable or familiar, not in the way that the concept of a “creative life,” is now.
 The ones that made it, that you’ve heard of, were very few.
 There were so many more that didn't make it.
 On the subject of writing my father often said, “Most writers have to write.
 There isn’t a choice.”
 This was certainly true for him.
 The other thing he liked to say was, “No one is asking you to do it.”
 In other words, there is no demand.
 There is no niche, you must create one.
 It takes some courage to set your cap for something that has no guarantee, especially considering the amount of effort that is usually required.
 It can be incredibly foolhardy.
 To equate this kind of life with the calculations a banker must make to produce X return, is pure drivel, but there is something to be learned in the comparison.

 It’s almost impossible to be a decent artist and follow a tested, known route, the way you’d hope your banker would do.
 Which leads me to the idea of the conventional in connection with the creative effort.
 Books that are calculated to tick all the boxes in the current lexicon of cares (politically correct) are fundamentally boring.
 To conform to current norms may work in journalism, but it’s death to creative writing.
 A good book should reach considerably beyond what one is supposed to feel according to one’s peers.
 It should take its finger off of the zeitgeist.
 Otherwise it’s conformist, and when you read it you know you’ve heard it before.
 Books that don't have any real point of view, i.e. a distinct self, are disappointing.
 The path to creative heat cannot be conventional in the same way the layers of a person’s thoughts and views and feelings are never in any way conventional.
 Even a middle-of-the-road writer like myself cannot make something live on the page without completely departing from any idea of what someone else thinks it should be, or even what I think it should be.